Leadership Team

 Maryam Sohrabi – Arak University

 Dr. Sohrabi is a Visiting Professor of Sociology and a researcher in sociological theories and immigration.
 Her interests address environmental explanations of migration In Iran, with a particular focus on migration patterns and environmental drivers.
-Sohrabi teaches sociological courses, research methods, and demography.
+Dr. Sohrabi teaches sociological courses, research methods, and demography.
 She received her Ph.D. in Economic Sociology and Development from the Ferdowsi University of Mashhad.

 Seyed Ahmad Mir Mohamad Tabar